JoshKaufman/ursa/README.md

 This operation is always performed using padding mode `RSA_PKCS1_PADDING`.

+### verify(algorithm, hash, sig, encoding)

+This performs an RSA public-verify on the given hash buffer, which should be the result of performing the hash operation named by the algorithm (such as `"sha256"` or `"md5"`) on some data.
+The signature buffer is checked to see if it contains a private-signed statement of the algorithm and hash.
+The method returns `true` if the signature and hash match, or `false` if the signature and hash don't match but the signature is at least a valid signature of some sort.
+In any other situation, this throws an exception.

+The encoding, if specified, applies to both buffer-like arguments.
+The algorithm must always be a string.

+This method is the underlying one used as part of the implementation of the higher-level and much friendlier `ursa.createVerifier()`.

 ### unbox(unboxer)

 This is an internal method that is used in the implementation of